-Car insurance in Ontario can be an expensive proposition, especially in bigger metropolitan areas such as Toronto, Mississauga and other cities within the greater Toronto, area.
+Car insurance in Ontario can be an expensive proposition, especially in bigger metropolitan areas such as Toronto, Mississauga, and other cities within the greater Toronto, area.

 Auto insurance in Ontario is governed by a “no Fault” legal system where claims for damages and injuries are paid by your own insurance company, regardless of who’s “at Fault”.
 Exceptions do apply for catastrophic injuries.

 The term “no fault” insurance causes a lot of confusion amongst Ontario drivers, as it denotes a sense that car accidents or claims in Ontario do not take blame into consideration.
-This is simply false as the fault determination rules of Ontario clearly dictates.
+This is simply false as the fault determination rules of Ontario clearly dictate.